Imprology improv training logo

 “The theatre is the place where something can go wrong.”
 (Peter Brook)

 It is radical because it has no interest in performative spontaneity (as in please, bitch, just be real) and thrives on genuine self-forgiveness (sometimes we’ll poop on the carpet, and that’s OK).
+The fun and the pleasure come from discovery, from what appears when we stay with the mess, rather than from successful reiteration.

 It is improvised.
 No tricks.
 No intention.
 No coming on stage with an emotion.
 No archetype.
 No underlying irony.
 No nothing.
 Just you and us.